autresphere/ASMediaFocusManager/Readme.md

 All Image sizes are supported.

+## Exemple Project
+See the contained example to get a sample of how `ASMediaFocusManager` can easily be integrated in your project.

+To build the example, you first need to run `pod install` from the `Example` directory.

 ## Use It
-The prefered way to integrate ASMediaFocusManager is through cocoapods as it uses another pod for the video feature.
+The prefered way to integrate `ASMediaFocusManager` is through cocoapods as it is dependent on another pod for the video feature.
 Add `pod 'ASMediaFocusManager'` to your Podfile.

-You can also copy the whole `ASMediaFocusManager` folder in your project, as well as ASBPlayerScrubbing.
+You can also copy the whole `ASMediaFocusManager` folder in your project, as well as `ASBPlayerScrubbing`.

 Then in your project:

 * Create a `ASMediaFocusManager`
-* Implement its delegate (`ASMediaFocusDelegate`), the delegate returns mainly a media URL, a media title and a parent view controller.
+* Implement its delegate `ASMediaFocusDelegate`.
+The delegate returns mainly a media URL, a media title and a parent view controller.
 * Declare all your views that you want to be focusable by calling `[ASMediaFocusManager installOnViews:]`

 ###Implementing